12 Things You Didn’t Know About Christmas in Canada

 If you want to send a little holiday cheer to the Prime Minster, think again.
 The Federal Accountability Act of 2006—as well as security protocol—state that Canada’s PM and his family cannot accept monetary presents, gift cards or perishable items such as Christmas cookies or cakes.
 And don’t even bother sending other items—they may be severely damaged during the security screening process.

-According to a Retail Council of Canada study, the average Canadian is planning on spending $693 on gifts this year—that’s down a whopping $100 from 2019.
+According to a Chartered Professional Accountants of Canada study, the average Canadian is planning on spending $555 on gifts this year—that’s a small dip from $588 in 2020 and $583 in 2019.
 The most common rationale for a more frugal festive season?
-Fifty-seven percent of respondents say it’s because they’ll be attending fewer get-togethers with family and friends.
+Twenty-two per cent of respondents say it’s a direct result of the COVID-19 pandemic.

 Could you use a laugh?
 Check out our favourite holiday jokes of all time.

-Tired of giving gifts that end up collecting dust on the shelf?
-Try these problem solving presents for everyone on your list.
+Tired of giving presents that end up collecting dust on the shelf?
+These great gifts under $50 are guaranteed to please.

 Santa Has a Lot of Canadian Elves